MicrosoftDocs/sql-docs/docs/ssma/oracle/what-s-new-in-ssma-for-oracle-oracletosql.md

-title: "What's New in SSMA  for Oracle (OracleToSQL) | Microsoft Docs" ms.prod: sql ms.custom: "" ms.date: "03/01/2018"
+title: "What's New in SSMA  for Oracle (OracleToSQL) | Microsoft Docs" ms.prod: sql ms.custom: "" ms.date: "09/22/2018"
 ms.reviewer: ""
-ms.suite: "sql"
 ms.technology: ssma
-ms.tgt_pltfrm: ""
 ms.topic: conceptual
 ms.assetid: f305ebb6-7393-4a43-abb3-6332b739d690
-caps.latest.revision: 24
 author: "Shamikg"
 ms.author: "Shamikg"
 manager: craigg
 ---
 # What's New in SSMA for Oracle (OracleToSQL)
-This topic lists SSMA for Oracle changes in each release.
+This article lists SSMA for Oracle changes in each release.

+## SSMA v7.10
+The v7.10 release of SSMA for Oracle contains the following changes:
+- Targeted fixes designed to provide additional security and privacy protections to meet changes in global requirements.
+- A conversion improvement related to hierarchical queries.

+> [!IMPORTANT]
+> With SSMA v7.4 and later versions, .Net 4.5.2 is an installation pre-requisite.

+## SSMA v7.9
+The v7.9 release of SSMA for Oracle contains the following changes:
+- Targeted fixes that improve quality and conversion metrics.
+- Support for migrating "Continue" statements from Oracle to SQL Server.
+- Support in SSMA command line to alter Data Type mapping and Project Preferences.
+- Support for migrating data using SQL Server Integration Services (SSIS).
+After converting the schema, it's possible to create an SSIS package by using a right-click context menu option.
+- The Azure SQL Database connection dialog in SSMA has also been altered to specify the fully qualified server name.
+In previous versions of SSMA, the Azure SQL Database prefix had to be explicitly mentioned inside projects settings.

+> [!IMPORTANT]
+> With SSMA v7.4 and later versions, .Net 4.5.2 is an installation pre-requisite.

+## SSMA v7.8
+The v7.8 release of SSMA for Oracle contains the following changes:
+-	Added support for:
+    - Row expression for the IN clause.
+    - Implicit type casts.
+    - UID conversion for Azure SQL Database.
+- Highlighted change type mapping in Project Settings.
+- Provided the ability for users to disable telemetry.

+> [!IMPORTANT]
+> With SSMA v7.4 and later versions, .Net 4.5.2 is an installation pre-requisite.

 ## SSMA v7.7
 The v7.7 release of SSMA for Oracle contains the following changes:
 - SSMA for Oracle has been enhanced with targeted fixes that improve quality and conversion metrics.
 - Based on the popular demand, the 32-bit version of SSMA for Oracle is back.
-Compared to the previous implementation (prior to v7.4), there are two installer packages, but they cannot be installed side by side.
+Compared to the previous implementation (prior to v7.4), there are two installer packages, but they can't be installed side by side.
 As a result, you must choose the most appropriate version based on the connectivity components you have.
-It is always preferable to use the 64-bit version, if possible.
+It's always preferable to use the 64-bit version, if possible.
 - SQL Server 2017 support is now official with the Oracle Extension Pack supported on Linux as well (new remote installation option).
-Note that Extension Pack functionality is limited when installed on Linux, as the tester and server-side data migration features are not supported
+Note that Extension Pack functionality is limited when installed on Linux, as the tester and server-side data migration features aren't supported.
 - SSMA for Oracle allows you to migrate Materialized Views as regular tables (configurable through the settings at **Project Settings** -> **Synchronization** -> **Discover backing tables for Materialized Views**).

 > [!IMPORTANT]
 > With SSMA v7.4 and later versions, .Net 4.5.2 is an installation pre-requisite.

 ## SSMA v7.6
 The v7.6 release of SSMA for Oracle has been enhanced with targeted fixes that improve quality and conversion metrics and with support for SQL Server 2017 (public preview).
-Support for SQL Server 2017 on Windows and Linux is in public preview and should not be used for production migrations.
+Support for SQL Server 2017 on Windows and Linux is in public preview and shouldn't be used for production migrations.

 > [!IMPORTANT]
 > With SSMA v7.4 and later versions, .Net 4.5.2 is an installation pre-requisite, and the 32-bit version of the tool has been discontinued.